galperins4/snappy/README.md

 There is also a bash script `snappy.sh` that has also been included.
 You can copy the file to your home directory and add the following to crontab `/bin/bash $HOME/snappy.sh > /dev/null 2>&1` in addition to the frequency desired.
 This will run the append flag based on the frequency set in crontab.
 A prerequisite of this is that the --create flag has been used at least once to create the initial snapshot to append to.

-If using AWS functionality to back-up to S3 make sure to fill out aws.json in the config folder with bucket name.
-Also make sure your IAM user you are using credentials for has access to S3 Buckets.
+If using cloud functionality to back-up make sure to fill out config.json in the config folder with bucket names for the relevant service.

+For AWS: Make sure your IAM user you are using credentials for has access to S3 Buckets.
+For BackblazeB2: Make sure to set up an application key with write-access and bucket lifecycle is set to last version only

 ## To Do